Little Collage

 [Top of the post: A detail of the author's large abstract crayon drawing.
 By Aletha Kuschan]

 What a beautiful clay pitcher.
-I had forgotten I even owned the jug.
+I had forgotten I even owned it or the jug either.
 After I found the painting stacked amid other forgotten things in the attic, I went looking for the jug, too.
 It’s North Carolina pottery, beautiful, handmade, exquisitely painted and fired.
 It must be there, I reasoned.
-I painted a picture of it; I must own it.
+I painted a picture of it; I must have it somewhere.
 And sure enough, the pitcher turned up.
 In a box, behind something, that was behind something else.

 Every space, every centimeter of this picture can be dealt with as a small passage or composition in its own right.
-I could become a Jackson Pollack of the realist still life.
-Hmm.
-Not only can this be painting for painting’s sake, but there can be a thousand little paintings hidden inside the one.
-I can go over these appearances like an ant walks confidently across a picnic blanket.
-And every bit of it can be “abstract” while every bit of the subject matter stays right there!
+Not only can painting for painting’s sake, it can be for life’s sake — made for noticing whatever is around us.
+And there can be a thousand paintings hidden inside a single motif.

 Whale Whistle